Stem Cell Institute of America Review: Chiropractic Amniotic Bait and Switch

 None of the things you see here is common in a chiropractic office, nor is such an office a sterile environment.
 So what risks are generated by performing a stem-cell-injection procedure in an environment where if something goes wrong, the nearest stocked crash cart is across town at the local hospital?

 No Lab Means No Ability to Check the Claims of Sales Reps

-As I've blogged in the past, medical sales reps and used-car salesmen have much in common.
-In my career, I have been told countless things by reps just to make the sale, things that weren't remotely true.
-In this case, PBS doesn't have its own research facilities to check the claims that Surgenex, the manufacturer of Surforce, is making.
-They don't know enough about basic cell biology to know that that the chart above includes bogus data.
-They have no ability to perform independent live-dead stain tests, flow cytometry, or tissue culture to check the manufacturer's claims.
-So they're literally at the mercy of the guys selling the product.
-As a result, by telling elderly patients that this stuff has loads of stem cells that will grow them a new knee, they're misleading patients in the worst possible way.
+As I’ve blogged in the past, medical sales reps and used-car salesmen have much in common.
+In my career, I have been told countless things by reps just to make the sale, things that weren’t remotely true.
+In this case, PBS doesn’t have its own research facilities to check the claims that amniotic stem cell companies make.
+They don’t know enough about basic cell biology to know that that the chart above includes bogus data.
+They have no ability to perform independent live-dead stain tests, flow cytometry, or tissue culture to check the manufacturer’s claims.
+So they’re literally at the mercy of the guys selling the product.
+As a result, by telling elderly patients that this stuff has loads of stem cells that will grow them a new knee, they’re misleading patients in the worst possible way.

 The upshot?
 There isn’t really any scientific or face validity to what Stem Cell Institute of America is selling.
 The amniotic fluid they’re selling as a miracle stem cell cure for arthritis that can regrow a new knee joint has no credible data showing it contains viable cells or that it can regrow a new knee.
 They are also injecting it IV, against the labeling of the product, which is a serious safety concern!
 Finally, based on our research to date, this $5,000 shot of dead amniotic-fluid cells is likely to be about as or less effective than a $1,000 PRP shot that any of these elderly people could get down the street through their local sports-med clinic.
 Buyer beware!